 This one blew my mind.

 There’s a hidden latch underneath the rear of the armrest that can be pushed so the armrest will raise.
-This is perfect for when you need more legroom or need to get up in flight.
+This is perfect for when you need more legroom or need to get up during a flight.